 Department of World Languages & Literatures

 The Department of World Languages & Literatures (WLL) offers courses in Comparative Literature and in Arabic, Chinese, German, Hebrew, Hindi-Urdu, Japanese, Korean, Persian (Farsi), Russian, and Turkish languages and literatures.
-Majors combine their coursework with Study Abroad, international internships, and programs in the Frederick S. Pardee School of Global Studies, as they acquire insight into other cultures and into dimensions of literature that cut across national boundaries.
+Majors can combine their coursework with Study Abroad, international internships, and programs in the Frederick S. Pardee School of Global Studies, as they acquire insight into other cultures and into dimensions of literature and film that cut across national boundaries.
 The BA prepares students to enter an increasingly global workplace permeated by cultural and linguistic diversity.

 Majors and Minors in World Languages & Literatures

 Students may choose a major or a minor in Comparative Literature, Chinese, German, Japanese, Russian, or Middle Eastern and South Asian Languages & Literatures (MESALL).
 Minors are also available in Arabic, Hebrew, Korean, and Persian Cultural Studies.

-Language and literature majors frequently prepare themselves for careers or advanced study in international relations, government, education, journalism, and translating.
-Students in premedical or prelaw programs find the majors and minors in WLL a satisfying way to broaden their programs of study and many graduates have entered professional programs in these fields.
+Language and literature majors prepare themselves for careers or advanced study in international relations, government, education, journalism, international business, and translating.
+Students in premedical or prelaw programs find the majors and minors in WLL a satisfying way to broaden their programs of study with global experience, and many graduates have entered professional programs in these fields.

-The department encourages CAS students to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
+The department encourages CAS students to obtain the greatest benefit from their second language requirement by pursuing a minor in their chosen language.
 Advanced courses in a language or its literature increase proficiency in that language, present the great works and epochs of the literature, and acquaint students with the contemporary culture and that culture’s roots in the past.
 Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature.

 Foreign Language Specialty Community